 Do you love a fast paced adventure?
 Do you enjoy train travel?
 Would you like to visit the circus?
 Do you wonder about creatures like the Sasquatch?
 Do you enjoy books where you cheer the hero and hiss the villain?
 If you answered yes to any of these questions then The Boundless is absolutely the right book for you.

-The year is 1887 and the Boundless, the most amazing train in the world, the longest train in the world with 987 carriages holding 6,495 passengers, measuring seven miles is making a maiden voyage from Halifax in Easter Canada right across to Victoria in the west.
+The year is 1887 and the Boundless, the most amazing train in the world, the longest train in the world with 987 carriages holding 6,495 passengers, measuring seven miles is making a maiden voyage from Halifax in Eastern Canada right across to Victoria in the west.
 This exciting and unique train becomes one of the characters in this story of murder, circus performers and the eternal quests for gold and immortality.
 In each chapter we read about the incredible and splendid facilities provided on the train.
-I don't want to spoil things for you because the train is filled with wonders including a billiards room and an amazing post office.
-Here are a few descriptions :
+I don't want to spoil things too much for you because the train is filled with wonders including a billiards room and an amazing post office but here are a few descriptions :

 "before him is a luxurious parlor with armchairs and sofas and side tables and electric lamps and fresh flowers in vases."